UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

       scratch, depending on the needs in Algorithms and TDD sections.
     - uses modular design to be able to swap out the prediction functions.
     - uses object oriented design and development

+!!! info "Details"

+    - You have a temperature data file (Uppsala)
+    - Build a program that performs and presents some analysis
+        - graph of running means
+        - other statistics
+            - daily maximums/min
+            - yearly maximums/min
+        - meta data extraction
+            - name of station
+            - dates , times and varible from which column
+        - presentation
+            - header of graphs (name)
+            - axis labels
+    - When the program is run, user should be able to decide which analysis to perform, for instance wit arguments from the commandline.
+    - How?
+        - modular design
+        - Different teams get different tasks focus
+        - Start with Uppsala file
+        - If time allows make program more general:
+            - make possible to read other files (defined by)
+            - there is a document that connects filenames to stations
+            - argument can be station name and the program reads the right file

 ???+ question "Discuss"